 MedStar Washington Hospital Center’s newly opened Lung and Esophageal Center provides comprehensive care for patients with the full range of benign and malignant thoracic conditions, with a focus on diagnostics and surgical treatments.
 Conditions we commonly treat include lung nodules and cancer, esophageal cancer, hiatal hernia and GERD, achalasia, chest wall deformities, and airway disease, among other conditions.
-Our providers, four board-certified thoracic surgeons, an interventional pulmonologist, and two advanced practice providers work together to create individualized treatment pathways for each patient.
+Our providers, three board-certified thoracic surgeons, an interventional pulmonologist, and two advanced practice providers work together to create individualized treatment pathways for each patient.

 Close collaboration with colleagues in specialties such as medical oncology, radiation oncology, gastroenterology, and interventional radiology, as well as participation in weekly interdisciplinary thoracic oncology conferences, ensures that our patients are presented with the best possible treatment options for their unique condition.

 We employ a breadth of novel and traditional diagnostic and surgical tools in caring for our patients.
 Our Center was one of the first in the nation to receive the Auris Monarch Navigational Bronchoscope that allows us to navigate more precisely within the lung and biopsy nodules that previously would have been unreachable or too small to sample.
 Our surgeons are well versed in the use of both open and minimally invasive, including robotic, thoracoscopic, and laparoscopic, surgical techniques, in addition to endoscopic and bronchoscopic treatment options.